Shubodh/lidar-image-pretrain-VPR/README.md

 * pyyaml, pillow, h5py, scikit-image, scikit-learn

-It's preferable to directly install as per the main list of packages provided above.
-Create a conda environment, install the above packages and activate the environment, then run the commands in "Code" section below.
+You can directly install above or using the provided `requirements.txt` file using `pip install -r requirements.txt`.
+However, for PyTorch and torchvision, please install them according to specific CUDA version directly from https://pytorch.org.
+These lines have been commented out in `requirements.txt`.

-You can also refer to environment.yml in case to know more about specific versions.
+After installation of the above packages, activate the environment, then run the commands in "Code" section below.

 ## Dataset
 ### KITTI-360: